Garden cress (Lepidium sativum L.) is an annual herbaceous species belonging to the Brassicaceae family.

 Watercress is used both flowers and leaves.
 Both are collected when the plant is in full bloom, that is from May to July.
 The product must be used fresh as it loses many of its properties when dried.

 Preparation Mode –

-In the kitchen the characteristic aroma of the watercress makes it unsurpassable in salads, sauces, soups and in all raw preparation married to cheese and bread.
+In the kitchen the characteristic aroma of the Garden cress makes it unsurpassable in salads, sauces, soups and in all raw preparation married to cheese and bread.
 It has a sour and spicy taste, very characteristic.
 It is used both cooked (boiled or in soup) and raw: in salads, antipasti, piadine.
 In Italy it is very common in Romagna cuisine.
 It should be used fresh, otherwise it loses its nutritional properties.
 It can also be used as an aromatic plant to flavor mashed potatoes and cheeses or decorations.
 Both the leaves and the flowers are used.
 It should be collected shortly before and during the flowering period (May, June), and should not be collected beyond this period.

 – Wikipedia, the free encyclopedia.

 – Treben M., 2000.
 Health from the Pharmacy of the Lord, Advice and experience with medicinal herbs, Ennsthaler Publisher

 – Pignatti S., 1982.
 Flora of Italy, Edagricole, Bologna.

 – Conti F., Abbate G., Alessandrini A., Blasi C. (edited by), 2005.
 An annotated checklist of the Italian vascular flora, Palombi Editore.

 Warning: Pharmaceutical applications and alimurgical uses are indicated for informational purposes only and do not in any way represent a medical prescription; there is therefore no liability for their use for curative, aesthetic or food purposes.